 - December 7, 2017

 November 2, 2017

 Chapters 13, 14 and 15 of Marianne Sommer, History Within: The Science, Culture, and Politics of Bones, Organisms and Molecules (University of Chicago Press, 2016).
 We focused on the "molecules" part of this ambitious and long book, and especially the work done by people like Luca Cavalli-Sforza and Mark Feldman at Stanford University on human population genetics, genomics and the "genographic project."

 May 4, 2017

-Lawrence Kessler will join the group, as we discuss a chapter from his on-going project, entitled "Entomology and Empire: Biological Pest Control, Diversified Farming, and Hawaiian Sugarcane Planters' Campaign for Annexation, 1893-1898."
-Mary Richie Mcguire (of Virginia Tech's STS Program) will lead discussion.
+Lawrence Kessler joined the group, as we discussed a chapter from his on-going project, entitled "Entomology and Empire: Biological Pest Control, Diversified Farming, and Hawaiian Sugarcane Planters' Campaign for Annexation, 1893-1898."
+Mary Richie Mcguire (of Virginia Tech's STS Program) lead discussion.